acumos/security-verification/security-verification-service/docs/design.rst

 ................

-The Scanning Service will be deployed as an always-running platform service under docker or a on-demand job under kubernetes.
-It has the following dependencies, which must be specified in the service template used to create the
+The Scanning Service will be deployed as an always-running platform service under docker or kubernetes.
+It has the following dependencies, which must be specified in the service template used to create the service:
-service:

 * environment

   * common-data-svc API endpoint and credentials
   * nexus-service API endpoint and credentials
-  * docker-service API endpoint and credentials
-  * optional API endpoint of external scanning service to be integrated
   * site-config verification key default

 * ports: Acumos platform-internal port used for serving APIs (NOTE: this must also be mapped to an externally-accessible port so that the service can provide the /scanresult API to external scanning services)
+* conf volume: a host-mapped folder (for docker) or configmap (for kubernetes) with the following folders/files as needed to customize the Scanning Service for a particular operator

+  * licenses: metadata files for additional licenses to be scanned for, in addition to the default of licenses supported by the Scancode Toolkit
+  * rules: license-detection rules for the additional licenses
+  * scripts: bash scripts that can be customized as needed, e.g. to

+    * update the default site config for SV (the "verification" config key)
+    * customize the startup of the SV service
+    * customize what metadata is downloaded from the Acumos platform for scanning
+    * customize the scan process, e.g. modify the use of Scancode, or replace it with a different utility
+    * implement/integrate an offline process for scanning, e.g. invoke an external service, and process scanresult events from that service
+    * fix issues that arise during use of the scanning service, without having to rebuild a new service container image

-* logs volume: persistent store where the service will save logs.
-Internal to the service, this is mapped to folder /var/acumos/scanning, and will contain the distinct log files: application.log, debug.log, and error.log.
+* logs volume: persistent store where the service will save logs
-  NOTE: logging details here need to be aligned with the common logging design based upon log delivery to the ELK component.

-The Scanning Service provides a default set of scanning tools and optionally integrates with an external scanning service.
-See the `External Scan`_ description below for details on external scanning service integration.

 The Scanning Service will record and use the results of scans in a new artifact type as described in `Scan Result`_, associated with the scanned revision.
-This artifact is central to various design goals of the S-V service, e.g.:
+This artifact is central to various design goals of the SV service, e.g.:

 * maintaining a semantic, human-readable, and easily exportable record of scans related to a revision
-* preserving the history of scan results for previous solution revisions, by versioning the Scan Result artifacts and creating a new Scan Result artifact for each scan.
-* making the history of scan results available to those who obtain the solution though sharing, downloading, or federated subscription
+* making the scan results available to those who obtain the solution though sharing, downloading, or federated subscription
-* optimizing the overhead for scanning by only scanning previously unscanned artifacts/metadata

 ++++++++++++++++
 Site-Config Data
 ++++++++++++++++

-The S-V Service leverages a new site-config key "verification", which as a serialized JSON object defines the related policies for the platform, as a set of flags that control the four main features of the S-V service per the needs of the Acumos platform operator:
+The SV Service leverages a new site-config key "verification", which as a serialized JSON object defines the related policies for the platform, as a set of flags that control the four main features of the SV service per the needs of the Acumos platform operator:

   * workflow gates, i.e. when evidence of successful license and vulnerability